KeyboardKit/KeyboardKitPro/README.md

 * You can also call `setupPro(withLicenseKey:)` to setup KeyboardKit Pro without a view.

 `IMPORTANT` Failure to call `setupPro` before accessing pro features will cause the extension to show a warning and crash.

-## Features

-### 🏳️‍🌈 More Locales

-KeyboardKit pro adds support for more locales:

-* 🇺🇸 English (US)
-* 🇩🇪 German
-* 🇮🇹 Italian
-* 🇸🇪 Swedish

-If you use a `SystemKeyboard` these locales will be supported right away.

-New locales are added by demand.
-One new locale is offered free of charge for each new pro license.

-### 🔤 More Input Sets

-KeyboardKit Pro adds input set providers for the above locales.

-### 🗯 Improved Callouts

-KeyboardKit Pro adds secondary callout action providers for the above locales.

 ## Licensing